ryanorendorff/sbtb-2020-type-safe-fpga/presentation/sbtb-2020-type-safe-fpga.md

 `Data` is implemented for primitives (*e.g.*, `u32`, `f32`, etc.).
 To plug into the `Session` API with a custom data type, just implement `Data`!

-Controlling Read/Write with a Typestate
+Controlling read/write with a typestate
 ---------------------------------------

 Typestates are a great way to encode invariants in the type system.
 There is no